TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-netappfiles-volumes-quota.md

 # NetApp Volumes Issue with volume quota or size

+Review the following steps to determine the cause of your NetApp Volumes issue.

 ## **Recommended Steps**

-1. Note that consumed snapshot size counts towards the provisioned space of the volume.
+1. Any consumed snapshot size counts towards the provisioned space of the volume.
-2. Note that the volume does not auto grow upon filling up.
-Either it has to be resized or some data or snapshots have to be deleted.
+2. The volume does not automatically grow upon becoming completely filled.
+You must either resize the volume or delete data or snapshots from it to create more space.

 ## **Recommended Documents**